aeternity/protocol/node/api/channels_api_usage.md

 There are two basic types of interaction: persisted connection events and HTTP API calls.

-Although no off-chain transactions consume gas nor require fees, all on-chain transactions come with a fee.
+Although no off-chain transactions consume gas or require any fees, all on-chain transactions come with a fee.
 The value of the fee can be set by the client that initiates the action, ex. a deposit.
-If not provided, the FSM will calculate it for the client: it will multiply the minimum gas required for the transaction by the node's setting for `min_miner_gas_price`.
+The FSM could also calculate it for the client: it will multiply the minimum gas required for the transaction by the gas price.
+The gas price could optionally be specified by the client.
+If not - the node's setting for `min_miner_gas_price` is used instead.
-Note that using the `min_miner_gas_price` could be too low or too high according to dynamically changing miner expectations for gas price.
+Note that relying on the `min_miner_gas_price` could result in the fee being either too low or too high according to dynamically changing miner expectations for the gas price.
+If both a `fee` and a `gas_price` are provided, then the FSM computes the fee for the client according to the gas requirements and `gas_price`.
+The actual fee being used for the transaction is the larger value between the computed fee using provided `gas_price`and the provided `fee`.

 ### WebSocket life cycle
 These are used for the scenario when all parties behave correctly and as